 The role of medication in anxiety treatment When you’re overwhelmed by heart-pounding panic, paralyzed…

 When you’re overwhelmed by heart-pounding panic, paralyzed by fear, or exhausted from yet another sleepless night spent worrying, you’ll do just about anything to get relief.
 And there’s no question that when anxiety is disabling, medication may help.
-But are drugs always the best answer anxiety medications?
+But are drugs always the best answer?

 Many different types of medications are used in the treatment of anxiety disorders, including traditional anti-anxiety drugs such as benzodiazepines (typically prescribed for short-term use) and newer options like SSRI antidepressants (often recommended as a long-term anxiety solution).
 These drugs can provide temporary relief, but they also come with side effects and safety concerns—some significant.